Kingsbarns distillery: History

 Douglas Clement, formerly a golf caddie, was inspired to open a distillery near to the famous golf courses in the St Andrews and Kingsbarns area after visiting golfers expressed frustration at the lack of a nearby distillery.
 After he got £670,000 grant from the Scottish Government he was able to convince the Wemyss family to invest £2.5 to £3m.

-The Kingsbarns distillery officially opened on November 2014, with the first casks filled in 2015.
+The Kingsbarns distillery officially opened in November 2014, with the first casks filled in 2015.

 In August 2018, Kingsbarns distillery unveiled its first single malt Scotch whisky.

 In November, the distillery launched "Balcomie" a single malt sherry cask whisky.

 In November 2022, the Wemyss company announce expansion plans of the distillery with the construction of twelve bonded warehouses for whisky maturation and a bottling plant.

 In December 2022, the distillery announce plans to enter the United States market.